Alan Wilkins (cricketer)

-Alan Haydn Wilkins (born 22 August 1953) is a Welsh-British cricket commentator and former English and Welsh county cricketer, who played for Glamorgan and Gloucestershire County Cricket Clubs.
+Alan Haydn Wilkins (born 22 August 1953) is a Welsh cricket commentator and former county cricketer, who played for Glamorgan and Gloucestershire County Cricket Clubs.
 He was a left-arm medium-pace bowler, who took almost 400 wickets between 1976 and 1983, before retiring due to a severe shoulder injury.
 He also made one appearance for Bristol Rugby against Abertillery in 1980.

 Post-cricket career

 Wilkins moved into radio and television broadcasting, initially with the South African Broadcasting Corporation based in Johannesburg, where he became Editor Sport of the English Radio Service of the SABC (1984 to 1987).
 In 1986–87 he was the recipient of three broadcasting awards: the SAB Radio Sports Journalist of the Year, the B & H Radio Commentator of the Year and the Nissan Media Man of the Year, with specific reference to his cricket and rugby commentaries for the SABC.

 Wilkins moved back to Wales in September 1987 to take up a presenting position with BBC Wales in radio and television, anchoring the Rugby Special Wales series (later to become known as "Scrum V") BBC Grandstand Wales, all of the BBC Wales rugby output and cricket programming, which included Glamorgan's home matches.
 He went on to commentate on BBC Network rugby and cricket.

 In 1994, Alan Wilkins was asked by the SABC to host the coverage of the 1994 South Africa cricket tour to England, the country's first tour to England since 1965.
 He returned to South Africa in 1995 to commentate on the 1995 Rugby World Cup for the SABC, which included the controversial semi-final in Durban between South Africa and France.
 He then flew straight back to London to host the 1995 Wimbledon Championships for the SABC.

 Still based with BBC Wales, but now not on a formal contract, Wilkins was asked to be a commentator on the 1996 Indian cricket tour of England, which was the start of his association with the television company ESPN Star Sports (ESS) based in Singapore.